Employer of Record

 Pension Contributions

-- Employee Contributions: Employees must also contribute 2% of their salary income to their private pension account.
+• Employee Contributions: Participating employees generally contribute 2% of their gross salary to their pension account.

-- Self-Employed Contributions: Self-employed individuals must contribute 4% of their annual income to their personal pension account.
+• Self-Employed Contributions: Self-employed individuals who participate contribute 4% of their annual income.

 Payroll in Georgia

-- Payroll Cycle: Georgia follows a monthly payroll cycle, where employees generally receive their pay at the end of each month.
-Employers are responsible for processing salary payments and deductions throughout the month, ensuring all are completed between the first and last working days.
+• Payroll Cycle: Georgia commonly follows a monthly payroll cycle, where employees generally receive their pay at the end of each month or on the contractually agreed payday.
+Employers are responsible for processing salary payments and required deductions in accordance with Georgian law.

 Mercans’ payroll capabilities